Jackie Pallo: Wrestling career

 Gutteridge was born in Islington and had been a sports teacher.
 He became a wrestler and was billed from Highbury, North London and was regarded as one of the first stars of British professional wrestling.

 During his career, his most famous rivalry was an 11-year-long battle with perhaps the greatest villain in British wrestling history, Mick McManus.
 In 1973, Pallo made two unsuccessful attempts to beat McManus for the European Middleweight Championship.

 Pallo was a risk-taking athlete on the one hand but pushed credibility to the limits at other times owing to his over-the-top cockiness.
 Fans rejoiced in his sit-on back breaker and arm lever, his aeroplane spin, and his cross-shoulder backbreaker.
 Pallo's star was further affirmed when a 1964 date in Bishop's Stortford sold out in only 3 hours.
 His sole major accolade during his career was a short 1969 run as the British Heavy Middleweight Champion, having defeated Bert Royal on 21 April before dropping the title back to Royal the following month.
 His feud with McManus was featured in the 2012 BBC documentary When Wrestling Was Golden: Grapples, Grunts and Grannies.
 He appeared on television during the Sixties so often he was known as "Mr TV" and, due to his tactics, also as "The man they love to hate".
 He retired from wrestling in 1975.

+Promotion

+After leaving Joint Promotions in 1975, Pallo set up his own independent wrestling promotion Pallo Enterprises, promoting himself as "The Star Who Presents the Stars".
+Later following the 1988 cancellation of wrestling on ITV, Pallo established another promotion, Wrestling Around the World, which produced TV broadcasts for some ITV regions.